Missouri Disaster Preparedness Month

-In September 2021, the Missouri Developmental Disabilities Council conducted a statewide survey to determine how prepared people with disabilities and others are for a disaster.
-The 2021 Missouri Disaster Preparedness Survey was conducted in conjunction with National Preparedness Month and the survey asked about peoples' experiences, how prepared they were at the time, and what could help them be more prepared for disasters in the future.
+Each year in September, the Missouri Developmental Disabilities Council conducts a statewide survey to determine how prepared people with disabilities and others are for a disaster.
+The 2021 and 2022 Missouri Disaster Preparedness Surveys were conducted in conjunction with National Preparedness Month and the survey asked about peoples' experiences, how prepared they were at the time, and what could help them be more prepared for disasters in the future.